 Workforce Investment Act

 The United States Department of Labor Employment and Training Administration is one of the places those who can’t afford the fees can find truck driving school grants.
 Through the WIA or Workforce Investment Act of 1998 programs funded by The Department of Labor have been setup to help people find permanent employment.
 The American Recovery and Reinvestment Act of 2009 has invested nearly $4 billion into these services.
 Adults over the age of eighteen can apply for the Adults and Dislocated Workers grant.
 This grant is usually available for those who want to work in public service, but those who have problems finding re-employment due to local or national employment issues, such as a job becoming obsolete, and those who are living at or near poverty levels are also eligible.
-Those who want to apply for this grant can find information at DOL.gov .
+Those who want to apply for this grant can find information at Dol.gov (Update: With the new administration, the Department of Labor no longer offers this grant as of 2016).

 Pell Grants are given to those with minimal income, and who want to attend school in order to enter a new career.
 With the Pell Grant expect to answer questions about your past income, employment and financial history.
 Some people have all or some part of their tuition for CDL school paid through Pell Grants, but also expect a long waiting period for an answer after your paperwork is processed.
 Information on Pell Grants online is found at ED.gov .